Home

 The simplest steamer is a folding, slotted stainless steel basket.
 When opened, it self-adjusts to fit into several sizes of saucepans.
 Small, inexpensive folding steamers are available in the housewares section of most supermarkets.
 Larger steamers for larger saucepans are available in specialty cookware stores.

 Another type of vegetable steamer is a rigid basket supplied with its own saucepan.
 The basket fits into the saucepan, similar to a double boiler.
-A steamer saucepan often has a glass lid so you can watch the progress of the steaming.
+Some steamer saucepans have a glass lid so you can watch the progress of the steaming.

 The vegetables are cooked when they: